msakamoto-sf/cheap2el/samples/README.md

 ## How to build samples

 1. open your visual studio command prompt.
-2. cd to each sample directory you want to build.
+2. cd to here (or each sample directory you want to build).
-3. do `nmake -f Makefile.mk`
+3. do `nmake`

 ## Samples brief summaries